-4.2.
-CSG Water Quality
+4.2 CSG Water Quality

 The quality (TDS or EC) of produced water from the Walloon Coal Measures (WCM) across the Surat Basin can vary from fresh to saline.
-Specific to the WSGP, Table 4.1 presents the statistics of collected water analyses, comprising:
+Specific to the WSGP, Table 4-1 presents the statistics of water analyses collected during 2022 from production wells.